 *Barrier I is in construction.

 The Electric Barriers are operated to deter the inter-basin establishment of Asian carp and other fish via the CSSC by maintaining an electric field in the water.
 The barriers are one control technology in a broad interagency Asian carp prevention effort.
 They are formed of steel electrodes that are secured to the bottom of the CSSC.
 The electrodes are connected to a raceway, consisting of electrical connections to a control building.
-Equipment in the control building generates a direct current pulse through the electrodes, creating an electric field in the water that discourages fish from crossing.
+Equipment in the control building generates direct current (DC) pulses through the electrodes, creating an electric field in the water that discourages fish from crossing.
 Laboratory and tagged-fish study results show that the electric barriers are an effective fish deterrent.

 Click here to view a 3D model of barriers site.

 See photos from the Electric Dispersal Barrier on our Flickr page.